 Do you want to be a digital entrepreneur?
 There are lots of interesting and unique ways to make money online.
 From blogging to voice over work, online business has never been hotter or more profitable.
 You can sell your own products or services online or be a reseller.

-If you don’t want to deal with keeping inventory, you can create eproducts and etraining courses that you deliver online.
+If you don’t want to deal with keeping an inventory, you can create e-products and e-training courses that you deliver online.
 You can also use drop-shippers and print-on-demand companies to allow you to promote and sell products online without having to buy and store inventory.
-This article tells you how to find wholesale products to sell online.

 Here are some trending online business ideas

 - Social Media Business – Do you enjoy hanging out and putting up posts on Facebook and other social media platforms?
 Then why not get paid for it?
 Just about any business that sells something would like to be on social media.

 But a lot of business owners don’t know how or don’t want to spend the time to do their own social media.
 Most customers will want to retain you on a regular basis to keep their social media postings fresh.
 So you can develop a nice steady income.

 Plus you can do most of the work from home.
 Get started by approaching local small businesses or start by doing some work for a friend’s business.
 Set up a web page for your own social media business and start promoting that on social media, too.
 Here are some examples of work you could do

 - Instagram Marketing Consultant – While lots of individuals know how to use Instagram, many companies have no experience or knowledge of this website platform.